 Temporomandibular joint disorder is a complex pathology and is diverse in symptoms.
 The treatment of temporomandibular joint disorder can be implemented separately or in combination with many measures, depending on the patient's condition.
-Read the article below to understand temporomandibular joint disorder.
-What is its pathology?
-How is the treatment?
+Read on to learn: What is TMD?
+What causes it?
+How is it treated?

 Article Content